dddice/dddice-stream-deck-plugin/README.md

 ### Quick Roll Macros
 Use a quick roll macro action to quickly roll dice, as represented by a dice equation, to a configured room.
 All dice will be rolled in the same theme

-### Dice Buttons (coming soon)
-Create buttons on your stream deck that represent dice you might want to roll.
-Ex a Black d20.
-Press the dice you want to roll, then press the "Roll" button to throw them all
+### Pick up your dice button
+Use a button from your stream deck to pick up all the dice you have rolled

+### Clear table button (GM only)
+A GM can use this button to clear all the dice off the table regardless of who rolled them

+### Clear roll history (GM only)
+A GM can use this button to delete all the roll result messages from the roll log

+### Change room background (GM only)
+Bind images to buttons.
+When you press the button the background of your room will be switched to the image on the button.

 ## Installation